-The beginning of 2020 has flown by and, despite the COVID-19 pandemic, warmer days are near!
-While there are still a few weeks before the first day of summer, the excitement for long summer nights is already at an all-time high.
+The beginning of 2022 has flown by and, despite the COVID-19 pandemic, warmer days are near!
 People are making summer plans, shopping for new bikinis and swim trunks, and planning which weekends they’ll be lounging at the pool.
-We know, we can’t wait either.
+We know, we are excited too.

 But before you take off to the public pool this summer, there are a few things you should know.
 In 2016, the Center for Disease Control and Prevention (CDC) released a study that they conducted in 2013 on over 50,000 public pools, hot tubs, water playgrounds, and other treated-water venues in Arizona, California, Florida, New York, and Texas.
 The results were shocking.
 They closed one in eight public water sites and one in five children wading pools.
 Roughly 80% of the settings had at least one violation.

 Without further ado, here are 4 tips on how to stay safe at the pool this summer.

 How to Stay Cool and Safe at a Pool

 Before we get started, let’s quickly cover how you can help others stay safe in the pool.

 - Don’t jump into the pool if you have been suffering from stomach issues.
 If you have been experiencing diarrhea, it is possible for you to spread it and contaminate the pool.
 Help prevent an outbreak by soaking in the sun on a pool chair instead.

 - Similarly, don’t urinate in the pool.
 While many people believe that pee is sterile, it actually isn’t.
 It could spread norovirus and other germs.
 If you are swimming with little ones, regularly take them out of the pool for bathroom breaks.

 - Be alert of your surroundings and willing to help others who may look like they’re struggling or acting dangerously.